Remote Desktop Protocol: Patents

 Microsoft requires third-party implementations to license the relevant RDP patents.
 As of February 2014, the extent to which open-source clients meet this requirement remains unknown.

 Use in cybercrime

-Security researchers have reported that cybercriminals are selling compromised RDP servers on underground forums as well as specialized illicit RDP shops.
+Security researchers reported in 2016-17 that cybercriminals were selling compromised RDP servers on underground forums as well as specialized illicit RDP shops.
 These compromised RDPs may be used as a "staging ground" for conducting other types of fraud or to access sensitive personal or corporate data.
 Researchers further report instances of cybercriminals using RDPs to directly drop malware on computers.